HOA Violation Letter Help

 Can an HOA fine me without warning?

-In many communities, the HOA violation process includes some type of notice before fines are added, but the exact process depends on the governing documents and applicable law.
-Check the violation letter, the rule being cited, and any deadline listed in the notice.
+In many communities, the HOA violation process includes some type of notice before fines are added, but the exact process depends on the governing documents, the wording of the violation letter, and applicable law.
+Check the rule being cited, the deadline listed in the notice, and whether the letter explains what happens next.
 If a fine appears without a clear warning or explanation, ask the association to identify the authority for the charge in writing.

 How do I dispute an HOA violation?